 The same can be said for urban regeneration.
 The government has been critical agent in providing incentives for developers to turn underdeveloped areas and many decaying buildings around the city into springboards for economic activity.
 A good example is the Beato Creative Hub, which is a 20-building complex of factories in Lisbon’s Beato district, which will be turned into centre for entrepreneurship.
 The Berlin-based hub-builder Factory will have its 11,000 square meter building based there.

-The opportunity to capitalise on this new wave of internationalisation and tap into urban regeneration projects that have a positive impact upon the local economy have been decisive magnets for us.
+The opportunity to capitalise on this new wave of internationalisation and tap into urban regeneration projects that have a positive impact upon the local economy have been decisive magnets for us to expand to Lisbon.

 The talent pool